 If the time series of images for a CME event is available, the expected temporal variation of basic CME morphological properties can be used to select one of the multiple inferred masks in each image, minimizing false positive masks.
 The result of applying the procedure described in Sect.~\ref{sec:instance_selec} is shown in Fig.~\ref{fig:res_cme_tracking}.

-To quantify the performance of our instance segmentation, we apply it to 115 images corresponding to the CME events listed in \cite{Cremades2020}, and compare the results with masks derived manually.
-The latter are produced by two independent expert operators by manually selecting points outlying the CME outer envelope.
-A binary segmentation mask is derived from the selected points using second order polygons.
-The histogram of the resulting IoU is given in Fig.~\ref{fig:res_paper_events_iou_hist}, where it can be seen that the median $IoU$ is 0.77 ($RSD\approx20-25\%$).
+To quantify the performance of our instance segmentation, we apply it to 115 images corresponding to the CME events listed in \cite{Cremades2020}, and compare the results with masks derived manually. \textbf{These are images of 12 CME events acquired at different instants and from three different vantage points, by LASCO, COR2-A, and COR2-B. These events have CPA within $25^\circ$ of the solar poles, to minimize projection effects, and have $AWs\ge20^\circ$, therefore, not jet-like or halo CME are included.
+For more details on the events see \cite{Cremades2020}}.
+The manual segmentations are produced by two independent expert operators by manually selecting points outlying the CME outer envelope.
+A binary segmentation mask is derived from the selected points using second-order polygons.
+The histogram of the resulting IoU is shown in Fig.~\ref{fig:res_paper_events_iou_hist}, which indicates that the median $IoU$ is 0.77 ($RSD\approx20-25\%$).
 As a reference, when comparing the masks of the manual segmentations by operator 1 with operator 2, the median $IoU=0.90$.
 Examples of good ($IoU\ge0.75$) and bad ($IoU\le0.75$) segmentations are given in Fig.~\ref{fig:DNN_masks_on_paper_events} and Fig.~\ref{fig:DNN_masks_on_paper_events_bad}, respectively.
-We note that in many of the wrong segmentations, Mask R-CNN considers nearby structures as being part of the CME bulk, an aspect that could be improved by including kinematic information (see Sect.~\ref{sec:conclusions}).
-Additionally, it is worth noting that in some of the Fig.~\ref{fig:DNN_masks_on_paper_events_bad} cases there is substantial disagreement even among the independent operators that performed the manual segmentation.
+We note that in many incorrect segmentations, Mask R-CNN treats nearby structures as part of the CME bulk, an aspect that could be improved by including kinematic information (see Sect.~\ref{sec:conclusions}).
+Additionally, it is worth noting that in some of the Fig.~\ref{fig:DNN_masks_on_paper_events_bad} cases, there is substantial disagreement even among the independent operators that performed the manual segmentation.